MarioRuizMorls/CIS7_Project_DoctorsWithoutBorders/README.md

 Published: Dec 10, 2023

 Instructions: Inside CIS7-Project file contains the main file for the program.
 To use our program, you simply run the program, and it will display a catalog of all the countries, languages, and specialties.
-Then answer the questions asked by the console and wait for it to calculate your country's probability for all the countries in Doctors without Borders.
+The program then asks the user questions regarding their preferences and skills, and it calculates your country's probability for all the countries in Doctors without Borders using the user input.